joelt11753/T-Chat/README.md

 # T-Chat

-This is a web-based chat-room app similar to Slack.
-This project is still in the developmental stages.
+T-Chat is a web-based chat room.
+Check it out and chat with your friends.

-## Getting Started
+## Getting Started - Running Locally

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites